-Friday, April 6 - Talk and viewing of the exhibition, A War to End All
+Friday, April 6 - Talk and viewing of the exhibition, A War to End

-Collections, Georgetown University Library.
+Special Collections, Georgetown University Library.

 The illustrated lecture will be given by guest curator Elizabeth Prelinger,

 Georgetown's Keyser Family Professor of Art History.
 The exhibition

 co-curator, LuLen Walker, will present additional prints not included

 in the exhibition.
 The show explores art, culture, and history by